iggredible/Learn-Vim/ch13_the_global_command.md

 Vim's global command is used to running a command-line command on multiple lines simultaneously.

 By the way, you may have heard of the term "Ex Commands" before.
-In this book, I refer them as command-line commands, but both Ex commands and command-line commands are the same.
+In this guide, I refer them as command-line commands, but both Ex commands and command-line commands are the same.
 They are the commands that start with a colon (`:`).
 In the last chapter, you learned about the substitute command.
 It was an example of an Ex command.
 They are called Ex because they originally came from the Ex text editor.
-I will continue to refer to them as command-line commands in this book.
+I will continue to refer to them as command-line commands in this guide.
 For a full list of Ex commands, check out `:h ex-cmd-index`.

 The global command has the following syntax: